jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (k) is defined in section HD 15(9) (Asset stripping of companies) for the purposes of that section
   - **company dividend statement** means a statement required by section 25G of the Tax Administration Act 1994 to be completed and retained by a company for a dividend
   - **comparative value method** means the method of calculating FIF income or FIF loss in section EX 51 (Comparative value method)
+  - **compensation** is defined in section FP 3 (Definitions for the purposes of subpart FP) for the purposes of subpart FP (Tax relief for emergencies)
   - **compensation**
   - **competent authority** is defined in section 3(1) of the Tax Administration Act 1994
   - **completed** , for a film, means the completion of the film to—